Where to Go in Shenzhen 2026: Top 10 Best Places to Visit

 Where to Go in Shenzhen

-The moment I stepped out of the lift on the 116th floor, I was blown away—literally and emotionally.
-The glass walls stretched from floor to ceiling, giving me a heart-stopping, panoramic view of Shenzhen’s endless skyline.
+The moment I stepped out of the lift on the 116th floor, I was really amazed.
+The glass walls stretched from floor to ceiling, giving a panoramic view of Shenzhen’s endless skyline.

-I could spot the glittering skyscrapers of Futian, the calm sweep of Shenzhen Bay, and even a faint outline of Hong Kong on a clear day.
-It was super quiet up there, just the occasional click of a camera and gasps from visitors.
+I could see the shiny skyscrapers of Futian, the calm of Shenzhen Bay, and even Hong Kong on a clear day.
+It was very quiet up there, just the occasional camera click and gasps from visitors.

-As I walked across the glass floor panels (yes, you can see straight down! 😱), my legs wobbled a bit, but the view was too epic to resist.
-It’s a surreal, floating feeling—like standing at the top of the world.
+As I walked across the glass floor panels, my legs wobbled a bit, but the view was too amazing to resist.
+It’s a surreal, floating feeling like standing at the top of the world.

 📖 About Ping An Finance Center Observatory